 Scroll For More Information

-The Canadian Disability Tax Credit (DTC) is a non-refundable tax credit that facilitates greater tax equity through disability funds.
+The Canadian Disability Tax Credit (DTC) is a non-refundable tax credit that facilitates greater tax equity through financial support.
 The extra costs for your care, support, or special equipment are unavoidable, additional expenses that other taxpayers don’t face.

-Your Disability Tax Credit amount will vary based on your disability, how much income tax you’ve paid, and if you have any retroactive DTC claims.
+Your Disability Tax Credit amount will vary based on your medical condition, how much income tax you’ve paid, and if you have any retroactive DTC claims.
 Your eligibility is based on your medical practitioner’s diagnosis, and meeting certain criteria outlined below.

 Your eligibility for the disability tax credit is dependent on three conditions that must be met:

 Your medical practitioner can only deem you eligible for the DTC if your ability to perform more than one of the following basic activities of living is significantly impaired:

 Get started now by providing your name and number.
 A live agent will contact you within the next ten minutes.*

 Our Call Me Now feature is available: